Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 )

 Abstract Interpretation is the art of choosing the right "projection" (abstraction) for the property we want to prove.
-- If we want to prove a packet is HTTP, we project it to its *Dst Port* field.
+- If we want to prove a variable is positive, we project it to its *Sign*.
-- If we want to prove a packet is TCP, we project it to its *Protocol* field.
+- If we want to prove a packet is TCP, we project it to its *Protocol*.
-- If we want to prove a packet comes from a private network, we project its IP to a *CIDR Block*.
+- If we want to prove a pointer is safe, we project it to its *Nullability*.

 == Formalizing Abstraction

-To make this rigorous, we define two functions connecting the concrete world (actual packets) and the abstract world (properties).
+To make this rigorous, we define two functions connecting the concrete world (actual execution) and the abstract world (properties).

 #definition(title: "Concretization Function")[
-  The concretization function $gamma$ maps an abstract value to the set of concrete packets it represents.
+  The concretization function $gamma$ maps an abstract value to the set of concrete states it represents.
   For example, in the Protocol domain:
   - $gamma("TCP") = {"All TCP packets"}$
   - $gamma("UDP") = {"All UDP packets"}$